lupyuen/zig-bl602-nuttx/README.md

 Flags: 0x3, RVC, single-float ABI
 ```

-Which is Hardware Floating-Point and will link with NuttX.
+This is now Hardware Floating-Point ABI and will link with NuttX.

 Now we link the modified Object File with NuttX...